Ramadan Fasting Rules & Health Tips for Beginners | Stay Healthy While Fasting

 Which actions do not invalidate Fasting?

-According to the fasting rules, some acts do not cause the breaking of fast.
+According to the fasting rules, some acts do not cause a breaking of fast.
 Some of the most common and thought-about acts regarding this are as follows.

 Beginners Tips for a Successful Ramazan